Determinant of a 2×2 Matrix

 You may also encounter a problem where some of the elements in the matrix are variables.
 Treat this just like a normal determinant problem.
 Plug those variables in the designated spots in the formula then simplify as usual.

-Example 5: Find the value of x in if its determinant has a value of –12.
+Example 5: Find the value of x in the matrix below if its determinant has a value of -12.

-Get the determinant of the given matrix and set it equal to −16.
-By doing so, we generate a simple linear equation that is solvable for “x“.
+Get the determinant of the given matrix then set it equal to -12.
+By doing so, we generate a simple linear equation that is solvable for x.

 Checking our answer:

-Replace “x” by 7, then solve for the determinant.
-We expect to get −12.
+Replace x by 7, then calculate the determinant.
+We expect to get -12.

 This verifies that our solution is correct!